sbabic/swupdate/doc/source/overview.rst

 update mode.

-This concept consumes less space in storage as having two copies, but it does not guarantee a fallback without updating again the software.
+This concept consumes less space in storage as having two copies, but it does not guarantee a fall-back without updating again the software.
 However, it can be guaranteed that the system goes automatically in upgrade mode when the productivity software is not found or corrupted, as well as when the upgrade process